-A distinguished member of the medical community, Dr. Sinnott has been the recipient of local and national awards, including Outstanding Professor of the College of Medicine (an award that has been retired and named in his honor), the Florida Medical Association Award for Leadership in Medical Education, the NBI Award for Humanism in Medicine, and has been named an honorary alumnus of the USF College of Medicine.
-He has been a finalist for the AAMC Humanism in Medicine Award and the Physician Mentor Recognition Program, American Medical Association - Women Physician's Congress.
+A distinguished member of the medical community, Dr. Sinnott has been the recipient of numerous local and national awards, including Outstanding Professor of the College of Medicine (an award that has been retired and named in his honor), the Florida Medical Association Award for Leadership in Medical Education, the NBI Award for Humanism in Medicine, and has also been named an honorary alumnus of the USF College of Medicine.
+He has been a finalist for the AAMC Humanism in Medicine Award and the Physician Mentor Recognition Program of the American Medical Association - Women Physician's Congress.
 He has been listed in Who's Who, the Best Doctors in America and in Tampa Bay's Best Doctors.
 He is a graduate and life member of Leadership Florida and is a recipient of the Leadership Florida Distinguished Service Award.
 Most recently, Dr. Sinnott received the Tampa Bay Business Journal's Health Care Heroes Award for Health Care Educator of the Year.

-Dr. Sinnott has been inducted into the Leon G. Smith Infectious Disease Institute Hall Of Fame, has served on over 40 local, regional, and national health care committees, and has published over 180 abstracts, articles, and textbook chapters.
+Dr. Sinnott has been inducted into the Leon G. Smith Infectious Disease Institute Hall Of Fame, served on over 40 local, regional, and national health care committees, and published over 180 abstracts, articles, and textbook chapters.
 He served as Editor-in-Chief of the peer-reviewed journal, Infections in Medicine.
 Dr. Sinnott was appointed as senior advisor to the Secretary of Health as part of the state of Florida's Bioterrorism Initiative.
-He is Chairman of the Food Tech Services, Inc. Board of Directors, and a trustee of the Florida Health Sciences Center Board (DBA Tampa General Hospital), and the USF Foundation Board.
+He is past Chairman of the Board of Food Tech Services, Inc. Board of Directors, and a trustee of both the Florida Health Sciences Center Board (DBA Tampa General Hospital), and the USF Foundation Board.
 He has long been interested in how illness affects art and creativity.
 He relaxes as an instrument-rated pilot or United States Coast Guard Ship's Master.

 Areas of Expertise